Percent-Encoding

 An encoding scheme that represents special characters in URLs using %XX hexadecimal format.
 Also known as URL encoding.

 Percent-encoding is a mechanism for representing characters that cannot be used directly in URLs by replacing them with % followed by two hexadecimal digits.
-It is also known as URL encoding.
+Also known as URL encoding, it is standardized in RFC 3986.
+As a foundational web technology, it is essential for safely exchanging non-ASCII characters and reserved characters between browsers and servers.